eht16/kube-cargo-load/README.md

 [![License](https://img.shields.io/pypi/l/kube-cargo-load.svg)](https://pypi.org/project/kube-cargo-load/)

-List PODs of a specific namespace or all namespaces with their configured memory requests, limits and the current memory usage.
+List Kubernetes PODs of a specific namespace or all namespaces with their configured memory requests, limits and the current memory usage.